XPeke

-Enrique Cedeño Martinez (born 24 April 1992), better known by his in-game name xPeke (/ɛksˈpɛkeɪ/), is a retired professional League of Legends player.
+Enrique Cedeño Martínez (born 24 April 1992), better known by his in-game name xPeke (/ɛksˈpɛkeɪ/), is a retired professional League of Legends player.
 He was the founder and owner of Origen, which competed in the LEC, the top level of professional League of Legends in Europe.
-Martinez is best known for his spell with Fnatic, with whom he has won three League of Legends Championship Series Europe titles and the Season 1 World Championship.
+Martínez is best known for his spell with Fnatic, with whom he has won three League of Legends Championship Series Europe titles and the Season 1 World Championship.

 Early life

-Enrique Cedeño Martinez was born on 24 April 1992 in Spain.
+Enrique Cedeño Martínez was born on 24 April 1992 in Spain.
 His hometown is Molina de Segura in the southeastern Spanish autonomous community of Murcia.

 Career

-Martinez first came to prominence in 2011 as a member of myRevenge, winning the Intel Extreme Masters Season V League of Legends invitational.
+Martínez first came to prominence in 2011 as a member of myRevenge, winning the Intel Extreme Masters Season V League of Legends invitational.

 Fnatic

-That myRevenge squad was picked up by Fnatic, with whom Martinez won the Season 1 League of Legends World Championship held at DreamHack.
+That myRevenge squad was picked up by Fnatic, with whom Martínez won the Season 1 League of Legends World Championship held at DreamHack.
 In 2013, he was a part of the Fnatic squad that played in the first ever split of League of Legends Championship Series Europe, eventually winning both the Spring and Summer Split, with him being named the Summer Split playoffs MVP.
-At IEM Season VI Katowice, Martinez "backdoored" SK Gaming in a play regarded as one of the most iconic in League of Legends history due to how he accomplished it under pressure, near death, and while the enemy team was about to destroy his own base.
+At IEM Season VI Katowice, Martínez "backdoored" SK Gaming in a play regarded as one of the most iconic in League of Legends history due to how he accomplished it under pressure, near death, and while the enemy team was about to destroy his own base.
 In 2014, he won another Spring Split title with Fnatic, but lost in the Summer Split finals to Alliance.
-After the Season 4 World Championship, Martinez announced his departure from Fnatic with the intention to create a new team.
-On 7 December 2014, the formation of Origen was officially announced, with Martinez assuming the position of a player manager.
+After the Season 4 World Championship, Martínez announced his departure from Fnatic with the intention to create a new team.
+On 7 December 2014, the formation of Origen was officially announced, with Martínez assuming the position of a player manager.
 In its first season as a professional team, Origen won the Europe Challenger Series title and finished second in the Summer Split of the European LCS.
-Martinez and Origen qualified for the Season 5 World Championship, having qualified through the regional gauntlet.
+Martínez and Origen qualified for the Season 5 World Championship, having qualified through the regional gauntlet.
 At Worlds they got to the semi-finals of the playoff bracket before losing to SK Telecom T1.
-Overall, Martinez had the highest Creep Score (CS) of any player in the tournament.
+Overall, Martínez had the highest Creep Score (CS) of any player in the tournament.